cs0041/bricknblock-smart-contracts/README.md

     - `getNFTFundraising`: Retrieves the fundraising contract associated with a specific NFT.

 ### 5. RealEstateFundraising.sol
+Supports fundraising campaigns specifically targeted at real estate projects.
+It enables users to contribute funds and receive tokens in exchange.
 - **Purpose**: Manages the fundraising process for a specific real world asset NFT.
 - **Key Features**:
   - **Investment Handling**: